siddhantrao23/siddhantrao23.github.io/README.md

 # siddhantrao23.github.io

-My personal blogging site built on top of paper-jekyll-theme.
+My personal blogging site is built on top of paper-jekyll-theme.

 # Build